digital-work-lab/digital-work-lecture/02-basics-of-individual-work.md

 # A review of prior research

-Published by Gagné-Pratte, Mosconi, and Freitosa Jorge (2022)
+Published by Gagné-Pratte et al. (2022)

 Research Question